Thursday, June 8, 2017

 A Triple Space Safari Part 2

-Our final stop was at the International Space Museum, on Kitely.
+This week, our final stop was at the International Space Museum, on Kitely.
 Rosa AlekseevShanna StarshipKat Lemieux and Mike Lorrey were inworld to welcome us and give us the tour.

 Rosa Alekseev: Welcome to ISM!